 In a yellow desert of unfunny jokes, indulgent celebrity cameos, and recycled ideas, the guest-animated couch gags remain oases of precious imagination and artistry; the result of handing the keys, ever so briefly, to people who are actually interesting: John Kricfalusi, Bill Plympton, even the Rick and Morty team.
 In 2013, Guillermo del Toro himself directed one, transforming the opening sequence into a maximalist, Hieronymous-Bosch-esque panorama of his own id, with Simpsonised versions of his own creations mingling freely, excessively, endlessly with those of his dearest influences.
 Del Toro saw his couch gag as an opportunity for fun, a jubilant moment of bacchanalia between more serious film projects; in a holiday from his stated dislike of winking postmodernism, he blended all he loved into a carnival of sound and colour.
 Lisa’s music teacher was transfigured into the masked hero of Brian De Palma’s Phantom of the Paradise – an indescribably weird horror musical from 1973, absolutely unknown to the general population, thrust for one glorious second into the cultural spotlight.
 Del Toro tried to add a luchador in at the last moment; practically had to be wrestled off the project himself in the end.
 I really thought that we had reached peak New Simpsons; that this would forever be the brightest spark in the show’s long decline.

 I was wrong.
 Where del Toro was content to assemble something merely enjoyable, Hertzfeldt had the ambition to craft something beautiful – a genuinely moving short with a great deal to say about The Simpsons itself.
 And I legitimately think it’s some of Hertzfeldt’s best work, too, which is saying something.
 Introduced and developed in a matter of minutes, his characters are generally as thinly-sketched as they look.
 In this case, however, Hertzfeldt has two and a half decades of material history to draw from, giving him the unprecedented opportunity to apply his intense and idiosyncratic technique to some of the most enduring and well-known characters in contemporary fiction.
 All the techniques that he honed with his earlier films are on display here, in mature and confident form.
-(And let’s not forget the excellent sound design: Hertzfeldt himself voices all Sampsans apart from Homer – who is still Dan Castellaneta – imbuing them each with a delightfully diseased sense of wrongness.
+And let’s not forget the excellent sound design: Hertzfeldt himself voices all Sampsans apart from Homer – who is still Dan Castellaneta – imbuing them each with a delightfully diseased sense of wrongness.
+(Julie Kavner’s voice can also be heard low in the mix during Marge’s lines, adding an unsettling touch of familiarity.)
 Hertzfeldt also plays about forty seconds of Chopin’s Nocturne Op.
-9, No. 2 on piano, perfectly underlining the tragic sweetness of Homer’s reveries.)
+9, No. 2 on piano, perfectly underlining the tragic sweetness of Homer’s reveries.

 In its early years, The Simpsons made only cautious forays into the future.
 “Itchy & Scratchy: The Movie” ended by flashing forward forty years to show Bart as Chief Justice of the Supreme Court; the fifth season’s “Rosebud” leapt a million years ahead to show the eternal dance of the cyborg Mr Burns and his teddy bear Bobo on the Planet of the Apes.
 These brief scenes were non-committal, leaving the audience to decide whether they were fantasies or the true fate of Springfield and its inhabitants.
 Growing bolder, the writers began to set entire episodes in the future – first the outstanding “Lisa’s Wedding”, and then the much weaker “Bart to the Future”, but these still couched their stories in the safe ambiguity of unreliable diegetic fortune-telling.
 Eventually, the flash-forwards began to coalesce, with “Future-Drama”, surprising late classic “Holidays of Future Passed”, and the latter’s rushed and regrettable sequel “Days of Future Future” forming a basically coherent futuristic trilogy.
 As the show stops hedging its bets with prevaricating framing devices, the Simpsons’ projected fate grows more solid and tangible.
 Bart marries his partner Jenda, has two sons, then divorces; Lisa weds Milhouse, and has a daughter; Maggie becomes a singer, and gives birth to Maggie Junior.
 No alternatives or bolt-holes are presented: this is simply what happens, the inarguable destiny of Springfield revealed as a kitchen-sink sci-fi scenario culminating in a very literal merger with the universe of Futurama.
 This is the context in which Hertzfeldt made his contribution.
 The Simpsons had already been circling the drain of the future for some time: it just needed that last nudge.
 We’ve seen “SB-129” – we know the ultimate future is eternal isolation in a white void.
 We needed this.